Notify me

 The dictionary definition is: “relating to or derived from living matter”.
 I’ll explain various ways that this relates to organic watches, below.

-The term “organic” encompasses a philosophy centered on natural processes and sustainability.
+The term “organic” encompasses a philosophy centred on natural processes and sustainability.

-In various contexts, it signifies products cultivated without synthetic chemicals, promoting ecological balance and biodiversity.
+In some contexts, it signifies products cultivated without synthetic chemicals, promoting ecological balance and biodiversity.

 We’ll see how these factors relate to organic watches, in this article.